Establishing trust in quantum computations: Results

 Here $h_k(c)$ is the probability that $c$ outputs a bit string $y$ whose Hamming distance from $c$'s target bit string $x_c$ is $k$, \ie, $h_k(c) = \sum_{y \in D_k} P_y(c)$ where $D_k =\{y \mid h(x_c,y)=k\}$.
 A circuit's target bit string $x_c$ is the bit string that satisfies $P_{\textrm{ideal},x_c}(c)=1$.
 Not all circuits have a target bit string, but all our motion reversal circuits do.

-Equation~\eqref{eq:local-twirl-F} implies that we can estimate fidelity using a motion reversal circuit that does not include full $n$-qubit unitary 2-design averaging, and its prohibitive overhead.
+Equation~(\ref{eq:local-twirl-F}) implies that we can estimate fidelity using a motion reversal circuit that does not include full $n$-qubit unitary 2-design averaging, and its prohibitive overhead.
 Instead of using the motion reversal circuit $M(c)=T_{\textrm{rev}}c_{\textrm{rev}}cT$, we can estimate $F(c)$ by executing instances of

 where $L$ is a randomized circuit such that $\mathcal{U}(L)=\mathcal{L}$ for $\mathcal{L}$ as stated above.
-We then estimate $\bar{S} = \mathbb{E}\{ S(M'(c))\}$.
-If all operations in $M'(c)$ except $c$ are perfect, Eq.~\eqref{eq:local-twirl-F} implies that $F[\mathcal{E}(c)]= \bar{S}$.
+We then estimate $\bar{S} = \mathbb{E}\{ S(M'(c))\}$, with $M'(c)$'s target bit string being simply the all-zeros string---as this circuit applies an identity operation if implemented without error.
+If all operations in $M'(c)$ except $c$ are perfect, \eqref{eq:local-twirl-F} implies that $F[\mathcal{E}(c)]= \bar{S}$.
 Although no operations can be implemented perfectly in practice, in streamlining our motion reversal circuit from $M(c)$ to $M'(c)$ we have constructed a circuit where the error in the randomized state preparation and measurement circuits will not dominate the error in $c$ in the $n\gg 1$ regime, for interesting $c$.
 To construct a reliable fidelity estimation method, we now only require a method for distinguishing errors in $c$ from those in other parts of our motion reversal circuits.